Defending the Rights of the Public Every Step of the Way

 We Demand An End To Mass Incarceration

-Earlier this year, the Decarceration Project won a landmark victory in a New York County Supreme Court case, People v.
+In 2017, the Decarceration Project won a landmark victory in a New York County Supreme Court case, People v.
 Bello.
 In ordering our client’s bail be lowered to an amount his family could afford on two cases, Justice Daniel Convisor ruled that “our extensive reliance on a pretrial detention through a bail system which often determines whether a defendant can remain at liberty based primarily on how much money he has is morally problematic, unduly expensive, and counterproductive to both the goals of efficiency and the principles of due process.”

 The unit has partnered with two firms to further develop impact litigation strategies: Davis Polk & Wardwell and Quinn Emmanuel Urquhart & Sullivan.